Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 // Following code omitted
 ```

-Similarly to above we need to instantiate and create a poll, let's copy over some code to do that:
+Similarly to above, we need to instantiate and create a poll, let's copy over some code to do that:

 ```rust
 // Previous code omitted